BreadchainCoop/gas-killer-solidity/README.md

 Gas Killer is an AVS that uses BLS signature verification to securely simulate a transaction off chain and write back the storage slot updates to save gas associated with read and compute operations.

-Our intentionally "dumb" voting contract loops through a large array of voters to calculate voting power to help us show gas saving potential.
+Our intentionally "dumb" voting contract loops through a large array of voters to calculate voting power to show gas savings.

+Gas Killer does not enforce any changes to existing solidity functions, nor externalizes the contract storage.
+Existing contracts can be integrated with continued support to existing flows and infra.

 # How It Works